Earlybyte/aad_oauth/README.md

     tenant: "YOUR_TENANT_ID",
     clientId: "YOUR_CLIENT_ID",
     scope: "openid profile offline_access",
+    // redirectUri is Optional as a default is calculated based on app type/web location
     redirectUri: "your redirect url available in azure portal",
     navigatorKey: navigatorKey,
+    webUseRedirect: true, // default is false - on web only, forces a redirect flow instead of popup auth
     //Optional parameter: Centered CircularProgressIndicator while rendering web page in WebView
     loader: Center(child: CircularProgressIndicator()),
   );